 - Your baby will react and respond to the facial expressions of people around him.

-- Your baby will recognize people whom he meets on a regular basis such as your close friends or your house help.
+- Your baby will recognise people whom he meets on a regular basis, such as your close friends or your house help.

 - Your baby will recognise familiar sounds and also known voices.